DreamEcho100/express-ts-starter/README.md

-# Setup a backend project using Express JS, Typescript, Prettier, Eslint and other useful libraries like cors, dotenv, helmet, and zod
+# Setup a backend project using Express JS, Typescript, Prettier, Eslint and other useful libraries like cors, helmet, cross-env, dotenv, and zod

 ## Project setup